BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Advance Less Than or Equal To Functoid

-Use the Advance Less Than or Equal To functoid to return the value “true” if the first input parameter is less than or equal to the second input parameter.
-It tests whether the first input parameter is less than or equal to the second input parameter.
+Use the Advanced Less Than or Equal To functoid to return the value true if the first input parameter is less than or equal to the second input parameter.
+It tests whether the first input parameter is less than or equal to the second.

 Parameters